11 Canned Meat Ideas I Recommend

 What is the advantage of canned meat?

-Whether commercially canned or done at home, canned meat has the advantage of being able to be eaten right out of the can.
+Whether commercially canned or home-canned, canned meat can be eaten straight from the can.
 I can eat most of the items listed and discussed above that way.
-If you like yours to be heated, that shouldn’t be a problem, unless your power is out and you haven’t planned ahead with other cooking options besides your stove.
+If you like yours heated, that shouldn’t be a problem unless your power is out and you don’t have any other cooking options besides your kitchen stove.
+For alternative cooking options, check out my archive for some great ideas.

 Another advantage of canned meat is its health benefits.
-They are a very protein-rich food, and as an excellent source of protein, it helps build muscle.
-Depending on your personal preferences regarding taste, canned meat is flavorful and good tasting for almost all of us.
+It’s a very protein-rich food and an excellent source of protein, helping build muscle.
+Depending on your taste preferences, canned meat is flavorful and good for almost everyone.

 Is beef in a can healthy?

 As mentioned, most meats have proteins we all need.
 As it relates to beef, some cuts contain more fat than others.
-The leaner the meat you purchase the less fat.
+The leaner the meat you purchase, the less fat it has.
 Some cuts of beef have very little fat.
-Check the fat content on the packaging as you make your purchase decisions.
-Since beef tends to have more fat, if you are looking for more fat-free canned meat options you may want to consider poultry products.
-Note that if you’re concerned about fatty meats, salmon is known to have a fairly high-fat content.
+Check the fat content on the packaging when making your purchase decisions.
+Since meat tends to be higher in fat, you may want to consider poultry products if you’re looking for more fat-free canned meat options.
+Note that if you’re concerned about fatty meats, salmon is relatively high in fat.
+It’s too bad that the fats found in meat add to the flavor we all love!

 Can canned meat cause an upset stomach?

-We each have our different tolerances for food types.
+We each have different tolerances for different types of food.
 I’ve never had a problem with meats of any kind.
-If you have an allergy to shellfish, then stay away from canning any variety of that product since it could cause a whole lot of challenges besides just an upset stomach.
-My experience is, seasonings can be the culprit of stomach problems.
-Mark doesn’t deal well with raw onions or garlic in his meals.
+If you have a shellfish allergy, avoid canning any variety of that product, as it could cause more than just an upset stomach.
+In my experience, seasonings can be the culprit of stomach problems.
+Mark doesn’t handle raw onions or garlic well in his meals.

-If you are relying on commercially canned meats, check the list of ingredients.
-Make sure the list doesn’t include items that may cause your problems based on the chemical process used by that manufacturer.
+If you rely on commercially canned meats, check the ingredient list.
+Make sure the list doesn’t include items that could cause you problems due to the manufacturer’s chemical process.

 Final Word

-Please let me know if you have any of these 11 canned meat products on your pantry shelves.
-They are fairly cheap and we can stretch a meal with these, rice, pasta, or whatever your family likes to eat.
+Please let me know if these 11 canned meat products are on your pantry shelves.
+They’re relatively cheap, and we can stretch a meal with rice, pasta, or whatever your family likes.
+Look to save money by purchasing these items when they’re included in your store’s case lot sales; it makes a real difference.
 It’s all about teaching our kids and grandkids how to cook from scratch, one meal at a time.
-May God Bless this world, Linda
+May God bless this world, Linda

 Tuna is great to make sandwiches with or to use in cooking – I love a good tuna noodle casserole….
 Same for the canned chicken.